InsideForJuneZzz sale continues! Check out our upgrades page for awesome discounts!

 Everything you do is saved, instantly.
-This includes kills, deaths, your items, your character and your position when you log out.
+This includes blood, health, deaths, your items, your character and your position when you log out.

 Your goal in this gamemode is to survive, here are a few simple and easy tips to aid you in maximising your chances.